 I really needed to miss my family.

-Because I never get the chance to.
+Because I rarely get the chance to.

 This workshop empowered me in such a way that I even feel like I walk with more of an air of confidence than I did before.

-More than once I heard over the course of the two-day workshop that we have an important job as moms, that moms are “the largest health care system of the world,” that we are powerful.
+More than once I heard over the course of the two-day workshop that we have an important job as moms, that moms are “the largest health care system in the world,” that we are powerful.

 How we control most of the health and well-being of our loved ones and how we just don’t get enough credit.

-Thank you, Coca-Cola for sharing these amazing speakers with us to show us how to help our loved ones live better lives.
+Thank you, Coca-Cola, for sharing these amazing speakers with us to show us how to help our loved ones live better lives.

 Here are some great takeaway moments from my experience that are personal to me: